sadjow/claude-code-nix/README.md

 This repository uses GitHub Actions to automatically check for new Claude Code versions daily.
 When a new version is detected:

 1. A pull request is automatically created with the version update
+2. All hashes are automatically calculated (source and npm dependencies)
-2. Tests run on both Ubuntu and macOS to verify the build
+3. Tests run on both Ubuntu and macOS to verify the build
-3. The PR includes a checklist for manual verification
+4. The PR auto-merges if all checks pass

 The automated update workflow runs:
 - Daily at midnight UTC